AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/allocadia-modules.md

   </tr>
   <tr>
    <td role="rowheader">Search criteria</td>
    <td>Select the field you want to search for, select the operation, and enter or map the value you want to search for.
-You can add AND&nbsp;or OR rules to further filter your search.</td>
+You can add AND or OR rules to further filter your search.</td>
   </tr>
   <tr>
    <td role="rowheader">Outputs</td>